What Is An IT Asset? An Essential Element In Your Company’s Cybersecurity

 “The risk of falling prey to a data breach or cyber-attack more easily; The risk of slowing down the activity due to the performance issues or the need to manually fix issues regularly; The risk of becoming non-compliant.”

-When it comes to IT assets, another three notions are important for a better (cyber)security: IT asset management, IT asset discovery, IT asset management best practices.
+When it comes to IT assets, another two notions are important: IT asset management & IT asset discovery.

 IT Asset Discovery